 About FedRateCalc

-Last reviewed: June 2026
+Last reviewed: July 14, 2026

 What This Site Does

 FedRateCalc is a free resource for tracking U.S. Federal Reserve interest rate decisions and estimating the cost of common loans.
-We publish the current federal funds target rate, the FOMC meeting schedule for 2025 and 2026, and free calculators for mortgages and student loans.
+We publish the current federal funds target rate, the FOMC meeting schedule for 2025 through 2027, and free calculators for mortgages and student loans.
 Our goal is to turn the rate environment into plain, practical numbers — what a payment might look like, how much interest a loan could cost, and when the next rate decision is due.

 Who Operates FedRateCalc